 FFP MASKS

 The FFP2 mask can filter up to 94% of the air and particles up to 0.6 μm.
-It protects from chemical products in powder, fungi, moulds, dust, smokes, aerosol and other liquids which can be hazardous also in the long run.
-These masks are widely used in manufacture plans (textile, glass, mining, iron and steel industries; foodstuff and agricultural production), as well as in medical environments (hospitals, clinics, and labs), where the staff is exposed to low-to-moderate risk.
+It protects from chemical products in powder, fungi, moulds, dust, smoke, aerosol and other liquids which can be hazardous also in the long run.
+These masks are widely used in manufacturing plants (textile, glass, mining, iron and steel industries; foodstuff and agricultural production), as well as in medical environments (hospitals, clinics, and labs), where the staff is exposed to low-to-moderate risk.

 PROS & CONS: